Fudgy black bean brownies that satisfy your sweet tooth while keeping things healthier: no refined sugar, grain-free, and 125 calories per brownie!

 - they are fudgy, chocolatey and oh-so-delish

-This fudgy black bean brownie recipe is adapted from my Coconut Black Bean Brownie Muffins, but I wanted to make them refined sugar free, and also in bar form.
+This recipe is adapted from my Coconut Black Bean Brownie Muffins (no longer on the blog), but I wanted to make them refined sugar free, and also in bar form.
 Over the years, I’ve refined this process a bit, and don’t bother with a second bowl anymore.
 Simply blend everything up and pour right into the baking dish!

 - combine all ingredients except for chocolate chips in a blender or 7 cup food processor